The Deposition (Michelangelo): Restoration

 Upon receiving the Pietà, Francesco Bandini asked a young sculptor apprentice by the name of Tiberio Calcagni to restore the work.
 Calcagni used models provided by Michelangelo himself on which to base his repairs.
 In his restoration, Calcagni reattached the limbs of Mary Magdalene, the Virgin's fingers, Christ's left nipple, Christ's left arm and elbow, and Christ's right arm and hand.
 The only thing that was not reattached was Christ's left leg.
 Calcagni caused controversy with the changes he made to the Magdalene's face.
 It has been noted that prior to the destruction of the Florentine Pietà the Magdalene's face also reflected the pain shown on the Virgin's.
 The change in her face altered the overall tone of this work.
 She was no longer in complete anguish but instead was now disassociated from and uninvolved with the rest of the scene.
+Calcagni is often criticized for Magdalene's odd proportions and small figure compared to the others in the composition, but the overall composition and structure of the sculpture were Michelangelo’s own decisions.
 The Sculpture stayed with the Bandini family in Rome until 1671 when it was sold to Cosimo III.
 Cosimo III brought the sculpture to Florence.
-The Florentine Pietà currently resides in the Museo dell ‘Opera del Duomo, but was earlier in the Duomo.
+The Florentine Pietà currently resides in the Museo dell‘Opera del Duomo, but was earlier in the Duomo.